Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 ## Kemeny Score

-Kemeny score is in a different type of ranking method from the previous three.
+Kemeny score is a different type of ranking method from the previous three.
 Instead of counting wins or losses from students, we look at the rankings as a whole and try to minimise disagreements from reality.
 One flaw with this approach is that it does not take into account the grader like in weighted Borda.

 Like the Borda count is defined over a set of candidates and a set of ballots.